aegrumet/umbilical/deploy/deno/README.md

 - Scroll to **Environment Variables** and add variables for `UMBILICAL_KEYS`, `PI_API_KEY`, and `PI_API_SECRET`
 - Click **Save (3 new)** to save changes.
 This will create a new deployment.
 - Navigate to **Overview** and find the list of deployments.
-- Click the 3 dots to the right of the latest deployment and select **Promote to production**.
+- If the newest configuration is not already deployed, click the 3 dots to the right of the latest configuration and select **Promote to production**.
-  - **NOTE:** The Deno Deploy UI is a little confusing, it can be hard to tell which deployment is the latest one when you're just changing environment variables.
-Keep track of which deployment was previously live before switching to the new one.
+  - **NOTE:** The Deno Deploy UI is a little confusing, it can be hard to tell which deployment is which.
+Keep track of which deployment id was previously live before switching.
 - Your umbilical instance should now be live at the URL listed under **Production**.